In case you didn’t know, my birthday is March 4th. As in, March Forth! Because even my birthdate seems to say, “Get moving.”

 P.P.P.S.
 I really do love a roller skating party.
 Because, well, you know…RASPBERRY BERET.

 For my essays on a sedentary culture, outsourced movement, and “stack your life” read Movement Matters.
 Listen to podcast episode #103: The City Moves You, on urban planning and mobility justice.
 I’m an American Walks “Woman of the Walking Movement”; read this interview.
-For more exercises to get your body walking-ready, check out my foot books or Whole Body Biomechanics: Feet, Knees & Hips.
+For more exercises to get your body walking-ready, check out my foot books or the Get Ready to Walk Kit.